Aniruddha-Gade/Product-Picker___Next.Js14/README.md

  A full-stack application designed to manage products efficiently with robust features including authentication, role-based access, product management, review submissions, and more.
  <br/>
- Built with the latest technologies such as Next.js 14, TypeScript, Express.js, and MongoDB, it offers a seamless user experience for both team members and admins.
+ Built with the latest technologies such as Next.js 14, TypeScript, Express.js,Redis , Redux Toolkit and MongoDB, it offers a seamless user experience for both team members and admins.

 <hr/>